Gary Zimmerman: Denver Broncos

 Zimmerman ultimately left the Vikings for the Broncos in 1993, and stayed with the team from 1993 to 1997.
 He would be part of the team's first Super Bowl-winning squad, winning the game in 1997 and was "in spirit" for the 1998 season.
 Arriving as the veteran player in 1993 to an offense that was made up of mostly rookies, Zimmerman became the de facto leader of the Broncos offensive line on and off the field.
 Zimmerman started the Denver offensive line tradition of not speaking to the media.
 It became a long running tradition that would continue on a full decade after his retirement in 1997.
 In 2007 the NFL created “The Broncos O-line rule" in response, requiring all players to talk to the media.

 He played in 184 NFL games, starting 169 of them.

 On February 2, 2008, he was elected to the Pro Football Hall of Fame.

-Zimmerman joins Reggie White, Steve Young, Jim Kelly, Marv Levy, George Allen, Bill Polian, and Sid Gillman as former USFL/AFL league members who are enshrined in the Pro Football Hall of Fame.
+Zimmerman joins Reggie White, Sam Mills, Steve Young, Jim Kelly, Marv Levy, George Allen, Bill Polian, and Sid Gillman as former USFL/AFL league members who are enshrined in the Pro Football Hall of Fame.